idameitil/polyphenol-oxidases/README.md

 A phylogenetic tree is made on the mafft webserver and saved in `data/seeds.ph`.

 # iTOL label files
-To make the iTOL label files, run `python src/itol-label-files/make-itol-label-files.py`
+To make iTOL label files, run `python src/itol-label-files/make-itol-label-files.py`

 # Structural visualizations
 To show the structures run `pymol src/structural-visualizations/show-models.pml`.